xefensor/Retold/docs/ai_generated/retold_mod_system.md

 - Stage 3 redirects Overworld End portal use into `retold:aender`.
 - Players in vanilla End are ejected when Stage 3 begins.
 - Aender entry position is fixed near `0.5, 8.0, 0.5`.
+- Vanilla End remains technically available through commands by design, so old player builds are not permanently inaccessible.

 Generation behavior: